Cooking Gorgeous

 • Fresh herbs - A mixture of parsley, dill, and mint works great!

-How to Make Homemade Turkish Tarhana Powder?
+How to Make Turkish Tarhana Powder

 Making homemade tarhana powder from scratch might seem like a lengthy process, but it's actually quite simple and well worth the time and effort.
 Just follow a few easy steps and check out the tips to get the best results: